What is Light Pollution?

 How can we get rid of light pollution?

 Light pollution may be the easiest pollution to fix, as it simply requires the user to operate the light in a responsible manner.
-However, like water pollution, which suffers from multiple nonpoint sources of contamination, light pollution often suffers from multiple irresponsibly and over powered lighting sources.
+However, like water pollution, which suffers from multiple nonpoint sources of contamination, light pollution often suffers from multiple irresponsible and over powered lighting sources, often under the justification of emotional fear of the nighttime environment.

 To help reduce lighting, use light only when and where it’s needed.
 Use motion sensors or timers.
 Utilize shielding or aim your lights directly downward (not outward).
 See ‘What is Light Pollution?‘